-The draft report considers pests of regional concern to Western Australia.
+The final report considers pests of regional concern to Western Australia.

-This draft report proposes that the importation of table grapes from California be permitted into Western Australia, subject to a range of quarantine conditions.
+This final report proposes that the importation of table grapes from California be permitted into Western Australia, subject to a range of quarantine conditions.

-This draft report identifies pests that require biosecurity measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).
+This final report identifies pests that require phytosanitary measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).

-This draft report proposes that the biosecurity measures already used for imports of table grapes from California to all other states and territories of Australia be used to manage pest risks for entry to Western Australia.
-These measures will reduce the risk associated with the importation of table grapes from California into Western Australia to achieve Australia's ALOP.
-The pests identified as requiring biosecurity measures for entry to all other Australian states and territories under the existing policy for Californian table grapes are also quarantine pests for Western Australia.
+This final report proposes that the phytosanitary measures already used for imports of table grapes from California to all other states and territories of Australia be used to manage pest risks for entry to Western Australia.
+These measures are considered to reduce the risk associated with the importation of table grapes from California into Western Australia to achieve Australia's ALOP.
+The pests identified as requiring phytosanitary measures for entry to all other Australian states and territories under the existing policy for Californian table grapes are also quarantine pests for Western Australia.

-One additional pest was identified in this draft report that also requires biosecurity measures, the harlequin ladybird (Harmonia axyridis).
-The draft report proposes to manage the harlequin ladybird through visual inspection and remedial action (if found).
+One additional pest was identified in this final report that also requires phytosanitary measures, the harlequin ladybird (Harmonia axyridis).
+The final report proposes to manage the harlequin ladybird through visual inspection and remedial action (if found).